bkataru/neovim-container-in-codespaces/README.md

 # neovim in codespaces
 template to get up and running with neovim (w/ nvchad) using docker compose in github codespaces

+> built out of pure frustration over the bloat and sluggishness of VSCode extensions.
+Neovim and its plugin ecosystem is way faster and lighter imho

 the build scripts and tools in this template configuration will use docker compose to spin up an alpine-based docker container containing a neovim installation that is configured with the base NvChad config.

 ## setup